PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 ir = IncRel(q4s, vrts, c)
 ```

-## ... inspect an incidence relation
+# How to inspect an incidence relation

 Given an incidence relation `ir`, a summary of it may be printed as
 ```